LHommeDeBat/QuantumServiceUI/README.md

 # QuantumServiceUI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.
+It enables users to use a web-ui to interact with the [QuantumService](https://github.com/LHommeDeBat/QuantumServiceMessaging).

 ## Development server